 Reef Fish Gear Rules

 State and federal regulations require all commercial fishers and recreational anglers fishing for any reef fish species to have and use certain gear.
-Reef fish species include groupers, snappers, amberjacks, triggerfish, porgies, sea bass, hogfish and tilefish.
+In state waters, reef fish species include groupers, snappers, amberjacks, gray triggerfish, red porgy, sea bass, hogfish and tilefish.
+View a list of reef fish managed in federal waters.

 State Waters of the Gulf of Mexico Required Gear